-Mr Madni seeks:
+4. Mr Madni seeks:

-- (1) disclosure of material held by the Commissioner or within his control that evidence his extraordinary rendition through Diego Garcia and that would assist him in identifying and bringing proceedings against those US (and, if applicable, UK) personnel involved in his detention, unlawful rendition and torture; and - (2) Further and in any event, a mandatory order requiring the Commissioner to decide whether to disclose the said material to Mr Madni.
+- (1) disclosure of material held by the Secretary of State or within his control that evidences his extraordinary rendition through Diego Garcia and that would assist him in identifying and bringing proceedings against those US (and, if applicable, UK) personnel involved in his detention, unlawful rendition and torture; and - (2) Further and in any event, a mandatory order requiring the Secretary of State to decide whether to disclose the said material to Mr Madni.